tgross35/mariadb-udf-blog/rust-udf-blog.md

 indicate where they're being used (it's tied to what methods are available).

 The return type here is something called a [`Result`] which is a builtin `enum`.
-Rust `enums` can be used as in C (to represent fixed values), but they are more common as "tagged unions" (sometimes called "sum types").
-This is where an instance of an enum can represent data that can be more than one type. `Result` is used to indicate possible failure and has two variants, in this case `Ok(Self)` and `Err(String)` (represented by generic types).
+Rust `enums` can be used as in C (to represent fixed values), but they are also "tagged unions" (sometimes called "sum types").
+This is a super helpful concept where an instance of an enum can represent data that can be more than one type.
+`Result`is used to indicate possible failure and has two variants, in this case `Ok(Self)` or `Err(String)`.
+So, the type of a successful function call will be `Self` (i.e., `RunningTotal` which gets saved for later use) and an error will be a `String` (which gets displlayed to the user).
+Makes sense, right?

 `todo!()` is a macro (anything ending with a `!` is) that just matches whatever type signature is needed to compile.
 If we actually tried to run it would fail,